-The Daily Scoop is another highly recommended ice cream shop in Holland, Singapore.
-It takes pride in bringing sweet treats to its loyal customers, as well as the first-timers.
+The Daily Scoop is highly recommended.
+It takes pride in bringing sweet treats to its loyal customers and first-timers.

 Their creation is primarily from local ingredients.
-On top of that, it serves flavours from seasonal fresh fruits.
-Plus, it does an honest to goodness rainbow of various flavour options.
-Some of the best choices are chocolate, lychee martini, and Mao Shan Wang.
-Chendol and whiskey walnut are up on the list too.
+It serves flavours from seasonal fresh fruits.
+Plus, it does an honest-to-goodness rainbow of various flavour options.

-However, you must be aware of the current flavours they have.
-The shop regularly rotates its menu depending on the availability of fresh produce.
+However, be aware of their current flavours.
+The shop regularly rotates its menu depending on the fresh produce availability.

 Another delectable confection is their fluffy waffle.
-The treat becomes a lot sweeter when you pair it with ice cream.
-Brownies are also part of their menu.
-Ask for a scoop of vanilla and savour a desirable weekend treat.
+It becomes sweeter when paired with ice cream.
+Brownies are also on their menu.
+Ask for a vanilla scoop and savour a desirable weekend treat.

-The only downside of The Daily Scoop is the price.
-It’s pretty costly but genuinely worth it.
+The only downside is its costly price, but it is genuinely worth it.
 That’s why it proves to be a total crowd-pleaser.

 Beat the heat at #01-78, Chip Bee Gardens, 43 Jalan Merah Saga, Singapore, 278115.

 Do you experience late-night sweet cravings?
 2am:dessertbar is still open in the evening, unlike other cafes offering sweet treats.
 Instead, it serves avant-garde plates you never thought would taste good.